ELMEHDI0/market-regime-hedge-fund/README.md

 Fallback:

-Synthetic regime generator ensures full pipeline execution when live data is unavailable (used for validation only, not performance evaluation) Regime Detection
+Synthetic regime generator ensures full pipeline execution when live data is unavailable (used for validation only, not performance interpretation) Regime Detection

 Market states: